 - If we are unsuccessful in establishing effective advertising, marketing and promotional programs, our sales or sales margins could be negatively affected. - Our success depends on our continued ability to attract and retain store, management and other professional personnel, and the loss of key personnel could have an adverse effect on the results of our operations, financial condition or cash flow. - We rely on sales and marketing personnel to bring new sales and maintain relationships with current clients.
-If we fail to retain these individuals or fail to recruit new sales staff, it could have a material adverse effect on sales and our ability to meet operational needs. - We may not be able to successfully and timely implement new computer systems and technology or business processes, or may experience disruptions or delays to the computer systems we depend on to manage our ordering, pricing, point-of-sale, inventory replenishment and other processes, which could adversely impact our operations and our ability to attract and retain customers. - Severe weather conditions, terrorist activities, health epidemics or pandemics or the prospect of these events can impact our store operations or damage our facilities in affected areas or have an adverse impact on consumer confidence levels and spending in our store. - The long-term effects of climate change on general economic conditions and the pharmacy industry in particular are unclear, and changes in the supply, demand or available sources of energy may affect the availability or cost of goods and services, including natural resources, necessary to run our business. - The products we sell are sourced from a wide variety of domestic and international vendors, and any future inability to find qualified vendors and access products in a timely and efficient manner could adversely impact our business.
+If we fail to retain these individuals or fail to recruit new sales staff, it could have a material adverse effect on sales and our ability to meet operational needs. - We may not be able to successfully and timely implement new computer systems and technology or business processes, or may experience disruptions or delays to the computer systems we depend on to manage our ordering, pricing, point-of-sale, inventory replenishment and other processes, which could adversely impact our operations and our ability to attract and retain customers. - Severe weather conditions, terrorist activities, health epidemics or pandemics or the prospect of these events can impact our store operations or damage our facilities in affected areas or have an adverse impact on consumer confidence levels and spending in our store. - The long-term effects of climate change on general economic conditions and the pharmacy industry in particular are unclear, and changes in the supply, demand or available sources of energy may affect the availability or cost of goods and services, including natural resources, necessary to run our business. - The products we sell are sourced from a wide variety of domestic and international vendors, and anyfuture inability to find qualified vendors and access products in a timely and efficient manner could adversely impact our business.

 The foregoing is not a comprehensive listing and there can be no assurance that we have correctly identified and appropriately assessed all factors affecting the business.
-As such, we refer you to the "Management's Discussion and Analysis of Financial Condition and Results of Operations," which includes our "Cautionary Statement Concerning Forward-Looking Statements."
+As such, we refer you to Item 16 of this Annual Report, "Management's Discussion and Analysis or Plan of Operation".